ricwheatley/Pete-Eebot/docs/web_ui_evolution_plan.md

 ## Frontend

-- **Decision:** Start with lightweight server-rendered templates (FastAPI + Jinja2) _or_ a minimal SPA only after API contracts stabilize.
+- **Decision:** Start with server-rendered templates (FastAPI + Jinja2) as the first production UI, then evaluate SPA only if interaction complexity grows.
-- **Rationale:** lowest ops overhead for a single-user production personal system; easier auth/session integration and reduced deployment complexity.
+- **Rationale:** lowest operational burden for public-internet hosting while still supporting fast iteration and robust session security.

 ## Backend/API